Why Boredom is Good for Your Toddler

 Can Robots or AI Be Real Friends?
 Kids Ages 7–10 Weigh In

 Can Robots or AI Be Real Friends?
-Kids Ages 7–10 Weigh In Dr.Iris Oved & Tiny PhilosophersWhat would a machine have to be able to do to really be a friend?
-I hosts a unique episode of Pixel Parenting where kids ages 7-10 tackle a philosophical question: Can robots...
+Kids Ages 7–10 Weigh In Dr.Iris Oved & Tiny PhilosophersWhat would a machine be able to really be a friend?
+This episode is a kids' philosophy conversation with Dr. Iris Oved (Paradox Lab) about friendship, robots, and...

 Speech, Screens & Kids: What Parents Should Know | Denise Ford